mvernacc/portfolio/docs/project_pages/pyralis.md

 ## Design

-Our rocket design process started by defining our goals an requirements.
+Our rocket design process started by defining our goals and requirements.
 We wanted to use the engine to launch a rocket to 10,000 ft in the Intercollegiate Rocket Engineering Competition (IREC), a goal we ultimately did not achieve.
 We also wanted to learn and inspire our teammates with the project - Rocket Team needs a compelling and exciting project to keep its members coming.

 One of our first design tasks was to select the propellants.
 The need to operate in the Utah desert for IREC motivated the use of storable (not cryogenic) propellants.
 We selected ethanol and nitrous oxide because it is a low-toxicity and available combination of storable propellants.